 |Edgar Hayes, Detroit Times

-A native of Detroit's Corktown neighborhood, Hayes wrote for the Times from 1924-1960.
+A native of Detroit's Corktown neighborhood, Hayes wrote for the Times from 1924-1960 when the Times was sold to the Detroit News.
 In 1961 he became Michigan Horse Racing Commissioner.

 |Mill Marsh, Ann Arbor News

 Starting out as sports writer for the Michigan Daily, and during his years at the News, Marsh may have written more about Michigan athletics than any other man of his period.
 He covered every aspect of Michigan sports with a rare thoroughness.

 H. G. Salsinger covered Michigan football for the Detroit News from 1909 to 1958 and was one of the country's better known sports columnists.
 He also found time to ghost write an occasional column for Fielding Yost.